mherchel/herchel.com/src/blog/vscode/index.md

 To launch Chrome with the debugger enabled, click the play button ▶️ to the top of the debugger's left panel.
 Now you can set breakpoints, watch expressions, view the call stack and more.

-## How is the speed?

-### Open the current directory in VSCode from the terminal
+## Tip: Open the current directory in VSCode from the terminal

-You can open the current directory from the command line by typing
+This is something that I frequently do in Sublime.
+To open the current directory from the command line, you first [have to do a small bit of setup](https://code.visualstudio.com/docs/setup/mac), and then you can launch using the `code` command.

 ```bash
 $ code .
 ```
-Note [You have to do a small bit of setup](https://code.visualstudio.com/docs/setup/mac) to get this to work.